-On 7 December 2010, Mr. Glenn Anderson and Mr. Lonnie Duke from the 60th Civil Engineer Asset Management Flight began a formal inspection of the LUCs at eleven soil ERP sites, several groundwater sites on Travis AFB, and the three off-base groundwater sites.
+On 11 January 2012, Mr. Glenn Anderson and Mr. Lonnie Duke from the 60th Civil Engineer Asset Management Flight conducted a formal inspection of the LUCs at eleven soil ERP sites, several groundwater sites on Travis AFB, and the three off-base groundwater sites.
 The eleven soil sites are designated as SS015, SS016, ST032, SD033, SD037, DP039, SD043, LF044, SS046, LF007, and FT005.
 The groundwater sites are listed in Section 14.
-All sites were inspected in a single day, with the exception of the inspections of DP039, SD043, LF044, and SS046 which were delayed due to weather conditions and project commitments until 27 January 2011.
+The inspection took place a little later than usual because of holiday leave schedules and high priority document reviews.
 This report serves as the official record of the results of this inspection.

-The following list provides a brief summary of the organization and content of the 2010 LUC Status Report:
+The following list provides a brief summary of the organization and content of the 2011 LUC Status Report:

-• Section 1.0 - Introduction.
-Provides descriptions of the purpose, regulatory background and content of this annual report.

-- Section 2.0 Performance Measures.
+- Section 1.0 Introduction.
+Provides descriptions of the purpose, regulatory background and content of this annual report. - Section 2.0 Performance Measures.
 Describes the performance measures for LUCs.
-Subsections describe how these measures have been met. - Section 3.0 Solvent Spill Area (SS015).
+Subsections describe how these measures have been met.

+- Section 3.0 Solvent Spill Area (SS015).
 Describes the environmental conditions at the Solvent Spill Area and Facilities 550 and 552 and the status of LUCs at that site. - Section 4.0 Oil Spill Area (SS016).
 Describes the environmental conditions at the Oil Spill Area, Facilities 11, 13, 14, 20, 42, 1941, 139, and 144 and sections of the Storm Sewer Right-of-Way and the status of LUCs at that site. - Section 5.0 Monitoring wells 107 and 246 (ST032).
 Describes the environmental conditions at the area surrounding Monitoring Wells 107 and 246 and the status of LUCs at that site. - Section 6.0 Storm Sewer System B, Facilities 810 and 1917, and South Gate Area (SD033).
 Describes the environmental conditions at this site and the status of LUCs. - Section 7.0 Sanitary Sewer System (SD037).
 Describes the environmental conditions at the Sanitary Sewer System; Facilities 837, 838, 919, 977, and 981; Area G Ramp; and the Ragsdale/V Area and the status of LUCs at that site. - Section 8.0 Building 755 (DP039).
 Describes the environmental conditions at Building 755 and the status of LUCs at that site. - Section 9.0 Building 916 (SD043).
 Describes the environmental conditions at Building 916 and the status of LUCs at that site. - Section 10.0 Landfill X (LF044).
 Describes the environmental conditions at Landfill X and the status of LUCs at that site. - Section 11.0 Railhead Munitions Staging Area (SS046).
 Describes the environmental conditions at the Railhead Munitions Staging Area and the status of LUCs at that site. - Section 12.0 Landfill 2 (LF007).
 Describes the environmental conditions at this site and the status of its LUCs. - Section 13.0 Fire Training Area #4 (FT005).
 Describes the environmental conditions and the status of LUCs at that site. - Section 14.0 Travis AFB Groundwater Sites.
 Provides a general description of land use controls associated with contaminated groundwater sites. - Section 15.0 Conclusion and Summary of Findings.
-Summarizes the seventh year of managing LUCs in the WABOU and the fourth year of managing LUCs in the NEWIOU.

-• Section 16.0 - Works Cited.
+Summarizes the eighth year of managing LUCs in the WABOU and the fifth year of managing LUCs in the NEWIOU. - Section 16.0 Works Cited.
 Lists the documents used in the development of this annual report.